rawidaniel/alx-system_engineering-devops/0x00-shell_basics/README.md

     * Script that deletes my_first_directory directory in /tmp directory
 11. 10-back
     * Script that returns the working directory to previous one
+12. 11-lists
+    * Script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.